LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 });
 ```

-If this is only going to be invoked once no matter how many observers subscribe, what `IObserver<T>` does `Multicast` pass to the source when we call `Connect`?
-It passes a [Subject](03_CreatingObservableSequences.md#subject).
-And we are required to pass in the subject as an argument to `Multicast`:
+Since this is only going to be invoked once no matter how many observers subscribe, `Multicast` can't pass on the `IObserver<T>`s handed to its own `Subscribe` method, because there could be any number of them.
+It uses a [Subject](03_CreatingObservableSequences.md#subject) as the single `IObserver<T>` that is passes to the underlying source, and this subject is also responsible for keeping track of all subscribers.
+If we call `Multicast` directly, we are required to pass in the subject we want to use:

 ```cs
 IConnectableObservable<int> m = src.Multicast(new Subject<int>());
 ```

-I can now subscribe to this a few times over:
+We can now subscribe to this a few times over:

 ```cs
 m.Subscribe(x => Console.WriteLine($"Sub1: {x}"));